 What research gap are you addressing with your protocol?

-Sofia Krylova: The protocol provides a robust and reproducible system to isolate and characterize AdEVs and their uptake by APCs.
+Sofia Krylova: The protocol provides a robust and reproducible system to study AdEV secretion in vivo and in vitro, as well as an optimized adipocyte EV purification method.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.